Past-The-War-Earth/the-struggle-continues-anew.xyz/general_specifications_and_regulations/Moral_Advancement_related_specifications.md

 3. Female participation in fully armored (throw/draw arm excluded) projectile force is expected in units consistently exhibiting gender relations dissipline.
 4. Gender relations in non-combat roles are not regulated by the NLNM combat system.
 5. Female participation in gloved combat is prohibited due avoid permanent damage of reproductive organs and mammary glands.

+Based on [Higher Systematic Analysis](../equipment /Higher_systematic_analysis.md):

+All short term contingents across all specializations can be cross trained in technological combat with contemporary weaponry and full armor segment inclusions.